dimforge/nphysics/README.md

 ## Why another physics engine?
 There are a lot of physics engine out there.
-However having a physics engine written in rust is much more fun than writing bindings and has several adventages:
+However having a physics engine written in rust is much more fun than writing bindings and has several advantages:
 - it shows that rust is suitable for soft real-time applications
 - it shows how well rust behaves with highly generic code
 - it shows that there is no need to write one physics engine per dimension: genericity wrt the dimension is possible
-- in a not-that-near future, C++ will die of ugglyness.
+- in a not-that-near future, C++ will die of ugliness.
 Then, people will search for a physics engine and **nphysics** will be there, proudly exhibiting its _rusty_ sexyness.

 ## Compilation
 You will need the last rust compiler from the master branch.
-I pull the compiler and fix my code almost every days.
+I pull the compiler and fix my code almost every day.
 If you encounter problems, make sure you have the last version.

 The simplest way to build **nphysics** and all its dependencies is to do a